Medionmars/Small-projects/README.md

-# Weather-app
+# Small first projects
-This is a beginner project that i am working on.
-I am trying to get it in a phone app at the end of september.
-It uses the API from open weather.
-I am currently in the beginner fase in python so the code might be a little bad If you have anything that could be better just hit me up on instagram medi.207
+I am a python programmer that programs from 3 months now.
+I am a beginner amateur and do it 1-3 hours a day.
+If u see somthing that can be better let me know.
+Wanna program together?
+Hit me up on instagram Medi.207